TSdreamer/TSdreamer.g/_posts/2024-02-26-online-report.md

 : The first section outlines the use of GANs to augment data for optimizing the operational dynamics of an electrolysis system, highlighting the process of generating synthetic data to overcome the limitations of small sample sizes and enhance model training.

 ![Desktop View](/images/Feb-2024/system-outline-modified.png){: width="972" height="589" .w-50 .right}
-![A visual representation of the process of using Generative Adversarial Networks (GANs) to generate synthetic data for enhancing the training of models within an electrolysis energy system.]
+_A visual representation of the process of using Generative Adversarial Networks (GANs) to generate synthetic data for enhancing the training of models within an electrolysis energy system_

 Annual Review : Paper 2
 : The second section delves into the development of a comprehensive database for proton exchange membrane water electrolysis (PEMWE), using machine learning to predict membrane electrode assembly performance, showcasing the application of data science in improving electrolysis efficiency and reliability.
 This approach underscores the importance of integrating advanced computational techniques in renewable energy research to achieve significant strides in hydrogen production technology.

 ![Desktop View](/images/Feb-2024/system-outline-modified.png){: width="972" height="589" .w-50 .right}
-![A visual representation of the process of using Generative Adversarial Networks (GANs) to generate synthetic data for enhancing the training of models within an electrolysis energy system.]
+_A visual representation of the process of using Generative Adversarial Networks (GANs) to generate synthetic data for enhancing the training of models within an electrolysis energy system_

 # H1 - heading